po4dun/PlainNotes/README.md

       { "key": "selector", "operator": "equal", "operand": "source.stata" }
     ],
   },
-] /* square brackets are only needed if you have never defined Key Bindings before */
+] /* the outermost square brackets are only needed if you have never defined Key Bindings before */
 ```

 ### for R